Child of the North campaign – A country that works for all children and young people

 A country that works for all children and young people

-The cornerstone of this programme will be a series of reports, to be published throughout 2024, which will show how putting the interests and life chances of children and young people (CYP) at the heart of policymaking and delivery is crucial to Britain’s future.
-They will shine a light on some of the biggest challenges facing government, including reducing child poverty and improving support for CYP with mental health conditions.
-They will also provide rigorous research and pragmatic, evidence-based recommendations which acknowledge the ongoing financial limitations on government spending.
+The reports shine a light on some of the biggest challenges facing government as identified by health leaders, including reducing child poverty and improving support for CYP with mental health conditions.
+They also provide rigorous research and pragmatic, evidence-based recommendations which acknowledge the ongoing financial limitations on government spending.

-A total of twelve reports will be delivered over the next year, each focusing on a different topic identified by external stakeholders as the greatest challenges we face in supporting our CYP.
-The reports will demonstrate the capacity of universities and research institutions to provide evidence-based recommendations and suggest actions that could and should be taken by every part of the system to create the changes so desperately needed throughout the UK.
+The reports demonstrate the capacity of universities and research institutions to provide evidence-based recommendations and suggest actions that could and should be taken by every part of the system to create the changes so desperately needed throughout the UK.

-Each report is written by researchers from the N8 universities in collaboration with a wider academic community across the North of England and beyond (the N8+) as part of the Child of the North initiative, alongside the new Centre for Young Lives thinktank.
+Each report is written by researchers from the N8 universities in collaboration with a wider academic community across the North of England and beyond (the N8+) as part of the Child of the North initiative, alongside the Centre for Young Lives think tank.

 The series is grounded on seven principles for reform: